mainiak/move2gogs/README.md

 In following example it will be `repo-xyz`.

 ```
-move2gogs --token-file file-with-token --repo /path/to/repo-xyz
+move2gogs --server server-uri --token-file file-with-token --repo /path/to/repo-xyz
 ```

-Or you can specify project name with `--project name` as in following example.
+Or you can specify project name as you can see in following example.

 ```
-move2gogs --token-file file-with-token --repo /path/to/repo-xyz --project foobar
+move2gogs --server server-uri --token-file file-with-token --repo /path/to/repo-xyz --project foobar
 ```